EdgeApp/edge-docs/source/index.html.md

 The next important part of your plugin is the javascript.
 As we can see from the `index.html`, we are using `abc.js`, `jquery-2.1.3.min.js`, `qrcode.min.js` and finally `script.js`. `script.js` is the plugin's code that implements the core business logic and application functionality

 The `script.js` calls into the Airbitz core in a few ways.
 First it calls `Airbitz.ui.title` to change the page title.
-Next is sets up a wallet listener using `Airbitz.core.setWalletChangeListener`, so when the user changes their selected wallet, our code knows about it.
-Lastly, it requests the current wallet using `Airbitz.ui.selectedWallet`.
+Next is sets up a wallet listener using `Airbitz.core.walletSelectedChangeListener `, so when the user changes their selected wallet, our code knows about it.
+Lastly, it requests the current wallet using `Airbitz.ui.getSelectedWallet`.
 You can view the sample code here.

 ### updateUI()